International Student Information

 To read the University's policy on plagiarism click here.

-If you feel you do not understand the material in the units you are studying, the University strongly encourages you to ask your lecturer, or the International Officer, or the International Student Liaison for assistance as soon as possible.
+If you feel you do not understand the material in the units you are studying, the University strongly encourages you to ask your lecturer, or the International Officer, or the Student Connect Officer for assistance as soon as possible.
 It is very important that you ask for assistance as soon as you feel you are experiencing difficulties – do not wait until the end of the semester.
 Your lecturers and the staff in your School may be able to suggest further tutoring, or a mentor, or attendance at study skills workshops, or some other form of assistance.

 back to top